Hisense Ignites the Countdown to the FIFA World Cup 2026™, Showcasing Next-Generation Home Entertainment and Smart Living

 News provided byHisense

-QINGDAO, China, April 21, 2026 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, today marks the 50-day countdown to the FIFA World Cup 2026™ with the launch of its global campaign.
-As a three-time FIFA World Cup official sponsor—having first partnered with FIFA in 2018 and continuing in 2022—Hisense once again leverages the world's biggest sporting stage to spotlight a new generation of flagship products designed to elevate how fans watch, live, and connect.
+DUBAI, UAE, April 21, 2026 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, today marks the 50-day countdown to the FIFA World Cup 2026™ with the launch of its global campaign.
+As a three-time FIFA World Cup official sponsor, having first partnered with FIFA in 2018 and continuing in 2022, Hisense once again leverages the world's biggest sporting stage to spotlight a new generation of flagship products designed to elevate how fans watch, live, and connect.

 RGB MiniLED Breakthroughs for the Ultimate Matchday